Cornell Faculty, Staff, and Students

 Josh Selsky, Cornell Tech Staff member and Chief Architect for Open mHealth, is leveraging Red Cloud services to develop the open source mHealth platform, ohmage.

-Curtis Cole, MD and WCMC CIO, is collaborating with CAC on low-cost archival storage and computing services for clinical research and transactional systems.
-WCMC’s network has been extended to the Ithaca data center.
+Curtis Cole, MD and WCM CIO, is collaborating with CAC on low-cost archival storage and computing services for clinical research and transactional systems.
+WCM’s network has been extended to the Ithaca data center.

-Nicholas Schiff, MD, and his lab are focused on enhancing recovery after brain injury.
-They ran an EEG analysis that would have taken 2 weeks on a laptop in only 2 hours on CAC’s Red Cloud service.
+Nicholas Schiff, MD, is focused on enhancing recovery after brain injury.
+His team ran an EEG analysis that would have taken 2 weeks on a laptop in only 2 hours on CAC’s Red Cloud.